e-p-armstrong/First-Ever-React-Thing/README.md

-#
+# Stabbing in the dark, gloriously!

-I mean, I'm not even certain if one can get this working from Github.
+I mean, this is rough.
+I made one file (index.jsx in /src).
+I'm not even certain if one can get this working straight from Github.
 And the Javascript modifies the default template HTML since I actually couldn't get my pre-prepared file to load on the dev server (I removed that file from this before pushing it to a remote repo).
-But hey, this is a React site that changes every second using some really nifty code (that uses destructured assignment, async/await, and promises!)! so I'm proud of it.
+But hey, I AM DAMN PROUD OF THAT ONE FILE!
+This is a React site that changes every second using some really nifty code (that uses destructured assignment, async/await, and promises!)! so I'm proud of it.
+And there will be many more files to come!
+(Not in this repo, though.)

 Also I'm leaving the boilerplate that this came with down below, because quite frankly it's helpful to a learner like myself!